 They inhabit the true heaven on Barsoom, the Valley Dor.
-They have no fear of the plant
+They have no fear

-eating human flesh and take joy in their cruelty.
+both enjoy eating human flesh and take joy in their cruelty.
 They have

-section where Xodar is bound on his flier narrating it to Carter to keep him distracted.
+section where Xodar is bound on his flier narrating it to Carter to keep

-death by asphixiation, then resurrects on the planet to
+saves them from death by asphixiation, then resurrects on the planet to

 save them from evil.
 He is the antithesis of Jesus Christ, for he is the

 first heard of the John Carter saga when I was in exile in Canada in the